Purpose

 Exclusion Criteria

-• Women who underwent an operative vaginal delivery and whose vaginal delivery was complicated by a postpartum hemorrhage - Multiple gestation - Complaints of non-functional epidural - Allergic to bupivacaine and/or epinephrine - Epidural was a combined spinal-epidural (CSE) - Received an epidural top-off (bolus of local anesthetic injected into the epidural catheter) < 3 hours from the perineal repair - Experienced extreme pain at time of study consent (pain scale score > 3 on 0-10 scale)
+• Underwent an operative vaginal delivery and whose vaginal delivery was complicated by a postpartum hemorrhage - Vaginal delivery was complicated by a postpartum hemorrhage - Have multiple gestations - Complaints of non-functional epidural - Allergic to bupivacaine and/or epinephrine - Epidural was a combined spinal-epidural (CSE) - Received an epidural top-off (bolus of local anesthetic injected into the epidural catheter) < 3 hours from the perineal repair - Experienced extreme pain at time of study consent (pain scale score > 3 on 0-10 scale)

 Study Design